 Describes using HTTP "X" and host headers in a load balancer.

 HTTP requests and responses often include header fields that provide contextual information about the message.
 RFC 2616 defines a standard set of HTTP header fields.
 Some nonstandard header fields, which begin with

 X-, are common.
-The Load Balancing service adds or modifies the following
+The Load Balancer service adds or modifies the Host header and the following

 Provides a list of connection IP addresses.